nutrition

 My Muscle Chef Advanced Sports Dietitian

 When we think about weight loss, instantly our mind goes into cutting calories from wherever we can.
-Often inspired by the weight loss influencers, some of us go to dramatic measures to shed the kilos quickly.
+Often inspired by the weight loss influencers, some of us go to dramatic measures, like low calorie diets, to shed the kilos quickly.

-Many trending diets claim to be quick fixes and super speedy paths to weight loss.
-While following these trending diets can legitimately boost the ability for you to trim up quickly, the real question is can they actually be good for you?
+Many trending low calorie diets claim to be quick fixes and super speedy paths to weight loss.
+While following these trending diets can legitimately boost the ability for you to trim up quickly, the real question is do they actually offer verifiable overall health benefits?

 What is a 1200 calorie diet?

-But what is a 1200 diet and is it actually a smart weight loss solution?
+But what is a 1200 calorie intake and is it actually a smart weight loss solution?

-Put simply, a 1200 calorie diet that is limited to a maximum of 1200 calories consumed per day.
-Most people will look to these approaches when trying to lose weight and achieve fat loss but don’t want to feel like they are ‘dieting’ for months.
+Put simply, a 1200 calorie diet involves utilising a low calorie meal plan that is limited to a maximum of 1200 calories consumed per day.
+It is one of very many low calorie diets popular today.
+Most people will look to such weight loss approaches when trying to shed weight and achieve fat loss but don’t want to feel like they are ‘dieting’ for months.

-For many, a 1200 calorie diet is a short-term solution to weight loss, for example to squeeze into that favourite pair of shorts coming into our Australian summer season or to slim down before a holiday or event.
-Whilst it can be effective it should only be used as a strategic weight loss option for an absolute maximum of 2-4 weeks.
+For many, a 1200 calorie diet is a short-term solution to weight loss, for example, to squeeze into that favourite pair of shorts coming into our Australian summer season or to slim down before a holiday or event.
+Whilst it can offer positive health benefits, it should only be used as a strategic weight loss option for an absolute maximum of 2-4 weeks.

 My Muscle Chef breakfast range

-So what does a day on a plate look like in a 1200 calorie diet?
-With only 1200 calories, your daily nutrient needs to be made up of nutrient-dense foods to ensure you’re meeting your nutritional needs.
+So what does a 1200 calorie diet look like as a meal plan?
+With only 1200 calories, your daily nutrient needs to be made up of nutrient-dense foods to ensure you’re meeting your nutritional needs while also experiencing weight loss.
 Doing so is necessary because with only 1200 calories there's no room for foods that aren’t totally nutritious!
-So where possible it is important to squeeze in wholefoods such as lean proteins, carbohydrates, fruits and vegetables so you can get all the macronutrients, vitamins and minerals your body needs!
+So, where possible, it is important to squeeze your calorie intake for all it has by consuming whole foods such as lean proteins, carbohydrates, fruits and vegetables.
+Despite carrying fewer calories, you can get all the macronutrients, vitamins and minerals your body needs!

-Here is what 1200 calories per day looks like on a plate:
+Here is what a 1200 calorie diet looks like on a plate:

-At the end of the day it is not a sustainable amount of food to be limiting yourself to for a long period of time, however by prioritising wholefoods like in the example above, you can still ensure you are not missing out on important nutrients each day.
+At the end of the day, it is not a low calorie diet to be limiting yourself to for a long period of time, however by prioritising calorie restriction in your meal plan while still consuming whole foods like in the example above, you can still ensure you are not missing out on important nutrients when consuming less calories.

 What does science say about the 1200 calorie diet?

-Whilst the 1200 calorie diet can get you fast results, extending it past 2-4 weeks can often result in more harm than good.
-Over-restricting and under-nourishing yourself can often leave you feeling depleted of energy, fatigued and unable to get through your day.
-A prolonged period of calorie restriction can also leave you craving all those foods you are limiting, which in some cases can result in binge eating on highly refined food and putting back on the lost weight and often more.
+Whilst the 1200 calorie diet can help you to lose weight fast, extending it past 2-4 weeks can often result in more harm than good.
+Over-restricting and under-nourishing yourself with a low calorie diet can often leave you feeling depleted of energy, fatigued and unable to get through your day.
+A prolonged period of calorie restriction can also leave you craving all those foods you are limiting, which in some cases can result in ignoring your future meal plan, eating more calories from highly refined food and weight regain.
 This can create a vicious cycle, which can have a negative impact on your mood, energy levels and sleep patterns.

-Over the long term this can have huge impacts on your physical and mental wellbeing, as well as imbalances in hormones and your immune function.
-It can also impair your ability to burn fat and can negatively impact your long term bone health.
-For females, consuming too little calories for an extended amount of time could also affect their ability to reproduce as they can lose their menstruation cycle.
-So for both short term and long term results your goal should be to have a sustainable approach to weight loss to assist with maintaining hormone and immune health.
+Over the long term, a low calorie diet like this can have huge impacts on your physical and mental well-being, as well as imbalances in hormones and your immune function.
+A low calorie diet can also impair your ability to lose weight and can negatively impact your long-term bone health.
+For females, maintaining a calorie deficit diet for an extended amount of time could also affect their blood sugar levels as well as their ability to reproduce: as they can lose their menstruation cycle.
+So for both short-term and long-term results, your goal should be to have a sustainable approach to weight loss to assist with maintaining blood sugar levels in addition to hormone and immune health.

-Can I use a 1200 calorie diet to lose weight in a healthy way?
+Can I eat 1200 calories a day to lose weight in a healthy way?

 The short answer is yes -you can lose weight in a healthy way on a 1200 calorie diet.
-When done right, the 1200 calorie diet can be an effective way to kick start your weight loss journey and give you the motivation you need to keep going.
+When done right, the 1200 calorie diet can be an effective way to kick start your weight loss journey and give you the motivation you need to keep going as you begin to lose weight.

 However, navigating this diet can be tricky.
-The aim is to focus on nutrient dense foods (not calorie dense) and aim to transition to a sustainable long term diet which meets your nutrition requirements.
-Initially, when starting a 1200 calorie diet, it is ideal to do so at a time when you’re not highly stressed or physically exerted, putting time aside to prioritise your health.
-When transitioning into a diet that meets your requirements it is recommended to use a calorie calculator to understand your daily nutrition requirements or speak to a dietitian to create a plan tailored to your needs.
+The aim is to focus on nutrient dense foods (not calorie dense) and aim to transition to a sustainable long term diet which meets your nutrition requirements and recommended caloric intake.
+Initially, when starting a 1200 calorie diet, it is ideal to do so at a time when you’re not highly stressed, physically exerted or putting time aside to prioritise your health.
+When transitioning into a diet that meets your requirements it is recommended to use a calorie calculator to balance your daily nutrition requirements with your desire to lose weight.
+Alternatively, you may speak to a registered dietitian to create a plan for restricting calories tailored to your needs.

 My Muscle Chef Chipotle Chicken Burrito Bowl plated

-What does a sustainable approach to dieting look like?
+What does a sustainable approach to restricting calories look like?

-In general, daily calorie requirements for a healthy Australian individuals ranges from 26-45 calories per kilogram of body weight per day.
-For healthy weight loss, reducing your calorie intake by around 500 calories per day can lead to ½ kg weight loss per week.
+In general, daily calorie requirements for a healthy Australian individual ranges from 26-45 calories per kilogram of body weight per day.
+For healthy average weight loss goals, reducing your intake of calories by around 500 calories per day can lead to ½ kg weight loss per week.

 This number can be used as a starting point when planning and developing a sustainable intake for the long term.
 It allows each person to have an intake individualised for their body weight.
 This can be altered depending on how your day looks.
-For example, you may choose to slightly lower your total intake on rest days or less active days or increase it on days where you may be exercising.
+For example, you may choose to slightly lower your total intake of calories on rest days or less active days or increase it on days where you may be exercising.
+Good nutrition requires you to plan ahead and take into account your current daily intake of calories, your current weight, your natural body size and other factors.
+Reducing the calories you consume to lose weight can be done safely, but your current weight should be monitored during the exercise to ensure you do not consume too few calories in too short of a time as you try to achieve your goal weight.
+This can be classified as disordered eating and can lead to the problems listed above.

 There are a few key guidelines to follow when following a sustainable weight loss approach.
 These include: